 - i.
 One amparo lawsuit regarding interconnection (ITX), in which Axtel S.A.B. de C.V.
 (Axtel), appears as an interested third party. - ii.
-January 2018: The Company was notified of a writ of amparo filed by Telcel against the rates of the year 2018 determined by the IFT. - iii.
-Current status: second instance, suspended on the instruction of the Suprema Corte de Justicia de la Nación (SCJN), for being related to a series of lawsuits to be resolved by this Court.
-It is considered that they will eventually lift the suspension, since, in 2021, the SCJN resolved the amparo in review 1091/2019 (Telcel vs ATT), and the various amparos in review 489/2020 (Telcel vs Alestra Innovation), denying the amparo to Telcel, for which the outlook is favorable.
+January 2018: The Company was notified of a writ filed by Telcel against the rates of the year 2018 determined by the Federal Telecommunications Institute ("IFT" for its acronym in Spanish). - iii.
+Current status: Dismissal due to the withdrawal of Telcel due to the resolution against it of the amparo under review 1091/2019 (Telcel vs ATT) and the various writs under review 489/2020 (Telcel vs Alestra Innovación).
+Concluded definitely in a favorable sense.

 - i.
 An amparo lawsuit, in matters of ITX and virtual mobile networks, where Axtel appears as an interested third party. - ii.
-January 2019: The Company was notified of a writ of amparo filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the period of 2019. - iii.
+January 2019: The Company was notified of a writ filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the period of 2019. - iii.
 Current status, first instance, given the precedents resolved by the SCJN, the outlook is favorable.